lv2/suil/PACKAGING.md

 Suil library does NOT depend on any toolkit libraries, and its package shouldn't either (otherwise, for example, every LV2 host in the distribution would depend directly on Gtk and Qt).
-Individual modules (like `libsuil_gtk2_in_qt5.so`) should be packaged separately and themselves depend on the involved toolkits.
+Individual modules (like `libsuil_x11_in_gtk3.so`) should be packaged separately and themselves depend on the involved libraries or toolkits.
 These packages should also be versioned as described above to support parallel installation.

-Please do not make the main Suil package strongly depend on any toolkit package, this defeats the purpose of Suil and will irritate users who want to avoid a particular toolkit dependency for whatever reason.
+Please do not make the main Suil package strongly depend on any toolkit package, this defeats the purpose of Suil and will cause problems for users who need to avoid a particular toolkit dependency for whatever reason.
 "Weak" or "recommended" dependencies are fine, the important thing is that users are able to avoid particular toolkits if they choose.